VictorCamolese/VictorCamolese/README.md

 I particularly enjoy working on interactive data analysis projects and have proficiency in Data Wrangling.

 ###### Projects

+Below are the main projects I have created, **[click here](https://github.com/VictorCamolese/CompleteProjects)** to access my repository with all the others!

 ### [Telegram ETL](https://github.com/VictorCamolese/CompleteProjects/blob/main/loggi_project/loggi-project-complete.ipynb)
 Complete Data ETL on Telegram chats